-The mission of the Lincoln Park Boat Club is to make boating accessible, affordable, safe and fun for club members and members of the Chicago metropolitan community.
+The mission of the Lincoln Park Boat Club is to make boating accessible, affordable, safe and fun for club associates and members of the Chicago metropolitan community.

 The boathouse is located on the Lincoln Park Lagoon.
 In addition to offering calm, protected waters for rowers, scullers, and paddlers, the lagoon also has access to Lake Michigan for sea kayaking.

 The LPBC has some basic rules in place to ensure the safety of everyone who uses the Club.
 The rules for the Lincoln Park Boat Club are posted on the Boathouse doors.
-Each member is responsible for knowing and following these rules.
-High school and college coaches are responsible for ensuring that each member of their crew understands and adheres to the rules.
+Each associate is responsible for knowing and following these rules.
+High school and college coaches are responsible for ensuring that each one of their crew understands and adheres to the rules.

 The Chicago Park District controls access to the locker rooms, toilet facilities and meeting room.
 The times for access to the locker room facilities are posted outside the locker rooms and vary accordingly throughout the year.
 During the summer (Memorial Day to Labor Day), the locker and meeting rooms are generally open from: